 - a.
-SL I violations involve, for example: - Deliberate misrepresentation of facts, with the knowledge of a licensee official, that led to the export of licensable and sensitive equipment or material in quantities of concern to a destination that, if represented accurately, would not have been authorized by the NRC (or other authority); or
+SL I violations involve, for example: - Deliberate misrepresentation of facts, with the knowledge of a licensee official, that led to the export of licensable and sensitive equipment or material in quantities of concern to a destination that, if represented accurately, would not have been authorized by the NRC (or other authority); or - Deliberate misrepresentation of facts that led to unauthorized individuals obtaining sensitive nuclear equipment or materials in quantities of concern. - b.
+SL II violations involve, for example: - Failure to provide notice of 10 CFR Part 110, Appendix P, material import as required by 10 CFR 110.50 that, if the notice had been provided, would have prompted the NRC to take action to block the import;

-- 2. Deliberate misrepresentation of facts that led to unauthorized individuals obtaining sensitive nuclear equipment or materials in quantities of concern. - b.
-SL II violations involve, for example: - 1.
-Failure to provide notice of 10 CFR Part 110, Appendix P, material import as required by 10 CFR 110.50 that, if the notice had been provided, would have prompted the NRC to take action to block the import; - 2.
-Misrepresentation of facts in careless disregard of requirements, with the knowledge of a licensee official, for the export or import of radioactive or byproduct materials, such as those involving the completeness or accuracy of the information that, if represented accurately, would not have been authorized by the NRC (or other authority); or - Inaccurate or incomplete information provided or maintained that led to unauthorized individuals possessing radioactive materials.
+- Misrepresentation of facts in careless disregard of requirements, with the knowledge of a licensee official, for the export or import of radioactive or byproduct materials, such as those involving the completeness or accuracy of the information that, if represented accurately, would not have been authorized by the NRC (or other authority); or - 3.
+Inaccurate or incomplete information provided or maintained that led to unauthorized individuals possessing radioactive materials.
 If this information had been completely and accurately provided or maintained, it would likely have caused the NRC to terminate or deny a license, to issue an Order requiring suspension or cessation of licensed activity, or to take action to block an export or import, to protect the public health and safety or common defense and security. - c.
-SL III violations involve, for example: - Failure to submit timely notification of the import of 10 CFR part 110, Appendix P material, as required by 10 CFR 110.50, where, if this information had been provided, it would likely have caused the NRC to take further action or inquiry; - 2.
-Inaccurate or incomplete information on exports or imports of radioactive or byproduct materials such that, if the information had been represented accurately, it would likely have resulted in the NRC reconsidering the authorization of the activity, issuing a request for additional information (RAI), or conducting an inspection to resolve the matter; - 3.
-Export of byproduct material identified in 10 CFR part 110, Appendix P, to individuals or entities not authorized to receive such materials; or - 4.
-Failure to obtain a specific license before the export or import of any NRC licensable equipment, special nuclear material, and source or byproduct materials, when required. - d.
+SL III violations involve, for example: - Failure to submit timely notification of the import of 10 CFR Part 110, Appendix P material, as required by 10 CFR 110.50, where, if this information had been provided, it would likely have caused the NRC to take further action or inquiry, e.g., ranging from taking additional radiation measurements for a package exceeding radioactivity limits to stopping a shipment destined for an unlicensed U.S consignee; 12941 - Inaccurate or incomplete information on exports or imports of radioactive or byproduct materials such that, if the information had been represented accurately, it would likely have resulted in the NRC reconsidering the authorization of the activity, issuing a request for additional information (RAI), or conducting an inspection to resolve the matter; - 3.
+Export of byproduct material identified in 10 CFR Part 110, Appendix P, to individuals or entities not authorized to receive such materials; or - 4.
+Failure to obtain a specific license before the export or import of any NRC licensable equipment, special nuclear material, and source or byproduct materials, when required: - 5.
+Failure to obtain a specific license for an import, wherein the provisions of 10 CFR 110.27(a) were not met, i.e., the import was not authorized by a general license issued under 10 CFR Part 110, or.
+[294] - Failure to file an application for a specific license to export or import a shipment not authorized by a general or specific license issued under 10 CFR Part 110.
+[294] - d.
 SL IV violations involve, for example: - 1.
 Failure to submit timely reports as specified in 10 CFR 110.54;